Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Are there any additional costs associated with the course?

-External trips and residential visits will require a contribution from the learner.
+External trips and residential visits will require a contribution from the student.
 Visits in the past have included; Alton Towers, Media City, Bradford Media Museum and Stratford upon Avon.
 You may want to purchase your own SD Card for saving and transferring files.
 Camera kit and lenses are all available to be used as part of the programme of study, but learners can bring their own equipment.
 This may include DSLR cameras, a Tripod or a Gimbal.

 Careers Information